 However, there are always those moments when two seemingly disparate systems overlap because Shinohara carefully omits to build borders between two things.
 So, it is not a collage.

 The two realms are not pasted together.
 They remain separate but still communicate something that is beyond what each disparate system can suggest on its own.– Valerio Olgiati – Conversation with Students

 House in Ashitaka by Kazuo Shinohara Photographs

-Generally regarded as an ‘architect’s architect’, Shinohara was content in his early work to ring the changes on reductively modernized versions of the traditional Japanese house.
+Generally regarded as an ‘architect’s architect,’ Shinohara was content in his early work to ring the changes in reductively modernized versions of the traditional Japanese house.

-His house were inspired in the traditional “Chise” House.
+His house was inspired by the traditional “Chise” House.
 The word “chise” in the Ainu means “a house,” which could be seen in the Ainu Kotan (village).
-It was normally built in Yosemune-zukuri style (a square or rectangular building).
+It was usually built in the Yosemune-zukuri style (a square or rectangular building).
 The building materials of an Ainu house varied according to geographical and climatic conditions.
-Bamboo leaves, wild grasses, thatch, reed grass and tree bark were used for roofs and walls, which were tied with grapevine or tree bark.
+Bamboo leaves, wild grasses, thatch, reed grass, and tree bark were used for roofs and walls, which were tied with grapevine or tree bark.

-The wood of chestnut, Japanese Judas tree and Amur mackia were used for supporting pillars, which were directly set up without foundation stones.
-A “chise” has normally three windows; the one in the back is a rorun-puyar (god’s window), through which the gods entered, the one on the right is for letting in light, and the one near the entrance is for cooking ventilation.
+The wood of chestnut, Japanese Judas tree, and Amur mackia was used for supporting pillars, which were directly set up without foundation stones.
+A “chise” typically has three windows; the one in the back is a rorun-puyar (god’s window), through which the gods enter; the one on the right is for letting in light, and the one near the entrance is for cooking ventilation.

-This traditional type, together with other vernacular models such as the Minka and the Sukiya, were taken as a reference by a generation of Japanese architects that in their practices problematised and rethought the values of Modernity and Modernism.
+This traditional type, together with other vernacular models such as the Minka and the Sukiya, was taken as a reference by a generation of Japanese architects that, in their practices, problematized and rethought the values of Modernity and Modernism.

-This changed, however, with his so-called House with a Big Roof in 1961, Tokyo.
-In this project, the architect shifted his interest from reductively modernised versions of the traditional Minka and Sukiya houses, towards iconic projects that produced a critique of how tradition could be brought into modern architecture.
+This changed, however, with his so-called House with a Big Roof in 1961 Tokyo.
+In this project, the architect shifted his interest from reductively modernized versions of the traditional Minka and Sukiya houses towards iconic projects that produced a critique of how tradition could be brought into modern architecture.

 House in Ashitaka by Kazuo Shinohara Plans